grant-humphries/dev-near-light-rail/README.md

 1. Update under construction Orange Line stops (this step can be eliminated once they go into operation and are added to our spatial database stop tables)
     * Open Oracle SQL Developer and connect to the 'HAWAII' database.
 Then go to the user 'TRANS' and run the query stored here `oracle/get_orange_max_stops.sql`
     * Save the result of the query as a csv in the following location `G:/PUBLIC/GIS_Projects/Development_Around_Lightrail/data` as 'projected_orange_line_stops.csv' (overwriting previously existing data is ok)
-    * Open the csv in ArcMap, display the x,y data, setting the projection to Oregon State Plane North (2913) and save it out a shapefile with the same name and in the same folder as the csv.
+    * Open the csv in ArcMap, display the x,y data, setting the projection to Oregon State Plane North (2913) and save it out as a shapefile with the same name (but .shp file extension) and in the same folder as the csv.

 2. Run the batch file stored here to create a shapefile that has all of the MAX stops that are currently in operation: `bin/update_max_stops.bat`

-## Update OSM Data and Import into PostGIS with Osmosis
+## Create Updated Streets and Trails Shapefile from OSM Data

-Instruction outlines below were derived from a blog post found [here](http://skipperkongen.dk/2012/08/02/import-osm-data-into-postgis-using-osmosis/).
-I've modified the orginal workflow in order to meet the needs of this project.

-1. Refresh the OSM data stored here: `//gisstore/gis/PUBLIC/GIS_Projects/Development_Around_Lightrail/osm_data/or-wa.osm` with the nightly download that is written here: `//gisstore/gis/PUBLIC/OpenStreetMap/data/osm/or-wa.osm`
-2. Create a PostGIS database in postgres and name it **osmosis_ped**
-3. Create a schema compatable with Osmosis imports in the new database by running the following script : `pgsimple_schema_0.6.sql` (this file is included in the Osmosis download).
-Execute the script in the cygwin terminal by using the following command:

-    ```bash
-    psql -d osmosis_ped -U postgres -f "C:/Program Files (x86)/Osmosis/script/pgsimple_schema_0.6.sql"
-    ```
-    It may also be neccessary to set the password for the postgres user using the command `SET pgpassword=xxx`

-4. Import the OpenStreetMap data into the database via Osmosis by pasting the command stored here `osmosis/osmosis_command.sh` (within this repo) into the command prompt.
-5. Turn the deconstructed OSM data (this is the format that Osmosis produces) back into line segments by running the script stored here: `osmosis/compose_trails.sql`.
-Anything that is not a street or trails has been filtered out by Osmosis.
-Use the command below to run the script from the the (cygwin) terminal:

-    ```bash
-    psql -d osmosis_ped -U postgres -f //gisstore/gis/PUBLIC/GIS_Projects/Development_Around_Lightrail/github/dev-near-lightrail/osmosis/compose_trails.sql
-    ```

-6. Create a shapefile of the OSM data by connecting to the **osmosis_ped** database with QGIS, adding the table created in step 5 (which is called **streets_and_trails**) to the map and saving it as shapefile called `osm_foot.shp` with an ESPG of **2913**.
+Run the batch file stored here `bin/osm2routable_shp.bat`

+This script grabs updated OSM data, imports into PostGIS using Osmosis, rebuilds the streets and trails network in a database table, then exports to shapefile

 ## Create Network Dataset with ArcGIS's Network Analyst